zafar-saleem/howisweather/README.md

 # Weather Terminal App
 HowIsWeather is a terminal app that shows weather information.
+This application is for those who is more fond of using terminal apps.

 ## Installation